Currently, there are 43 UNESCO World Heritage Sites in France. 39 cultural, 3 natural, and 1 mixed.

 Roman Theatre and its surrounding and the “Triumphal Arch” of Orange (1981)

 The ancient theater of Orange is located in the Rhone Valley in France.
 The façade of the theater is one of the best preserved Roman theaters in Europe.
 The Roman arch, on the other hand, was built during the 10 to 25 AD, that was a triumphal arch built during the reign of Augustus.

 The Loire Valley Between Sully-Sur-Loire and Chalonnes (2000)

 This cultural landscape is an outstanding showcase of the beauty of this historic town.
-It consist of great architectural monuments, villages and cultivated lands that showcased how the inhabitants of the land interacted with its physical environment, specifically Loire River.
+It consists of great architectural monuments, villages and cultivated lands that showcased how the inhabitants of the land interacted with its physical environment, specifically Loire River.

 Historic Fortified City of Carcassonne (1997)

 This medieval citadel in the city of Carcassonne was founded during the Roman-Gallo period.
 The history of the city is about 2,500 years wherein it has seen various colonizers and rulers along the way.
-The Roman defences were the most notable feature of the city, which basically transformed it into a fortified town.
+The Roman defenses were the most notable feature of the city, which basically transformed it into a fortified town.

 Gulf of Porto: Calanche of Piana, Gulf of Girolata, Scandola Reserve (1983)

 This nature reserve along the Scandola Peninsula serves as an important natural site in France.
 Hence, it was added to the list of UNESCO World Heritage Sites in France in 1983.
 The impressive porphyritic rock mass is one of the most notable features in the area.
-Furthermore, it vegetation is the best example of a scrubland in the region.
-There are several wildlife species found here such as sea eagles, seagulls and cormorants.
+Furthermore, its vegetation is the best example of a scrubland in the region.
+There are several wildlife species found here such as sea eagles, seagulls, and cormorants.

 Lagoons of New Caledonia: Reef Diversity and Associated Systems (2008)